abrifuh6/aws-notes/EC2-Fundamentals/ec2-readme.md

 - IP Addresses - must be private IPs.
 - ALB can route to multiple target groups
 - Health checks are at the target group level.

+## Network load Balancer

+- It's a layer 4
+  - forward TCP and UDP traffic to your instances